open-telemetry/opamp-spec/specification.md

 - (5) The Server either waits for a manual approval by a human or automatically approves all TOFU requests if the Server is configured to do so (can be a Server-side option).
-- (6) Once approved the Server creates a client certificate.
+- (6) Once approved, the Server creates a client certificate.
 The Server does this either by issuing a self-signed certificate (acting as a local CA) or proxies the CSR to a CA and obtains a client certificate from the CA.
-- After obtaining the client certificate from the CA the flow is essentially identical to [OpAMP Connection Setting Offer Flow](#opamp-connection-setting-offer-flow) steps, starting by offering the connection settings that carry the created client certificate (7).
+- (7) After obtaining the client certificate from the CA the flow is essentially identical to [OpAMP Connection Setting Offer Flow](#opamp-connection-setting-offer-flow) steps, starting by offering the connection settings that carry the created client certificate.
 The OpAMPConnectionSettings.certificate message will have the public_key field set to the client certificate.
 If a CA is used the ca_public_key field will be set to the CA's public key.
 The private_key field will not be set, since in this flow the Agent possesses the private key and the Server does not possess it.
-- (8) Upon successful completion of verification of the offered new client certificate, the Agent removes the bootstrap certificate if one was used and uses the new certificate for future connections.
+- (8) Upon successfully verifying of the offered new client certificate, the Agent removes the bootstrap certificate if one was used and uses the new certificate for future connections.